Nexis-Network/homepage/content/docs/import/import-from-csv.md

 updatedOn: '2023-10-19T23:10:12.841Z'
 ---

-This topic describes how to import data into a Exzo Network database table from a CSV file.
+This topic describes how to import data into a Nexis Network database table from a CSV file.

 The instructions require a working installation of [psql](https://www.postgresql.org/download/).
 The `psql` client is the native command-line client for Postgres.
 It provides an interactive session for sending commands to Postgres.
 For more information about `psql`, refer to the [psql reference](https://www.postgresql.org/docs/current/app-psql.html), in the _PostgreSQL Documentation_.

-The following example uses the ready-to-use `neondb` database that is created with your Exzo Network project, a table named `customer`, and a data file named `customer.csv`.
+The following example uses the ready-to-use `neondb` database that is created with your Nexis Network project, a table named `customer`, and a data file named `customer.csv`.
 Data is loaded from the `customer.csv` file into the `customer` table.

 1. Connect to the `neondb` database using `psql`.
 For example: